Engineering Management - short answer questions from AMIE exams (Summer 2019)

 Current liabilities, also known as short-term liabilities, are debts or obligations that need to be paid within a year.
 Current liabilities should be closely watched by management to ensure that the company possesses enough liquidity from current assets to guarantee that the debts or obligations can be met.
 Examples of current liabilities: Accounts payable; Interest payable; Income taxes payable.

-A fixed liabilities are debt. bonds, mortgages or loans that are payable over a term exceeding one year.
+Fixed liabilities are debt, bonds, mortgages or loans that are payable over a term exceeding one year.
 These debts are better known as non-current liabilities or long-term liabilities.
 Debts or liabilities due within one year are known as current liabilities.

 Fixed and current asset items